cotes2020/jekyll-theme-chirpy/_posts/01AWS/Management/2020-07-18-cloud-governance.md

 few AWS services being applied and configured to govern IAM at scale.
 - 3 tiers to consider when <font color=red> designing and building the IAM security </font>
-  - Implement <font color=blue> IAM Guardrails, Operationalize IAM, and Privileged Access Management </font>.
+  - Implement <font color=LightSlateBlue> IAM Guardrails, Operationalize IAM, and Privileged Access Management </font>.

 AWS shift the mindset from “locking down” a system: `implies inflexibility that can impact usability and business agility`, to the concept of “guardrails” where `security is defined by outer limits that allow freedom of movement within those constraints`.
 - allows for more flexibility to explore new methods and technologies to **meet dynamic market changes**